matbelcao/sagrada-game/README.md

 ```

-They're pretty much self-explanatory but let me give you more details on theese.
+They're pretty much self-explanatory but let me give you more details on these.

 +   You can play this game in either a CLI or GUI interface (you can set this in the client), the default is CLI because we hate you and just want you to have nightmares about this game.
 +   More importantly, let's talk about __IP addresses__: the default is the simple _loopback_ (that will only work if you play on the same machine you start the server from).
 This setting is crucial, because if you mess with this you won't be able to play (not on different machines, at least).
 It's simple though: